yongac/six_degrees_of_jaromir_jagr/README.md

 |-- README.md
 |-- main.py             # the file to actually run.
 |-- database.py         # code to interact with the database
-|-- graph_operations.py # code for graph algorithms. only interaction with database is reading.
+|-- graph_operations.py # helpers for BFS functionality
 |-- helpers.py          # misc helper functions to de-clutter main.py
 |-- data.db             # sqlite DB of player, team, and other required data
-|-- add_toy_data.txt    # instructions for manually adding entries to the database
+|-- manual_csv_data/    # folder containing copy-pasted CSV data for a handful of rosters.
+|   |-- mtl2006.csv
+|   |-- mtl2016.csv
+|   |-- ott2015.csv
+|   |-- pit1991.csv
+|   |-- pit1999.csv
+|   |-- veg2020.csv
+|-- semiauto.db         # a sqlite3 database constructed by database.py using the CSVs above
 ```

-*Note:* the file `add_toy_data.txt` will be used to populate `data.db` only in this early, incomplete form of the project.
+*Note:* the database file `semiauto.db` is only constructed using the CSV files of `manual_csv_data/` in this early iteration of the project.
 It will be replaced in future iterations, described further below.

 ## Design

 1. We set up a SQLite3 database and populate it with player, team, and other data.
     * The amount of data entered will greatly increase with each iteration of the project.
-    * In Stage 0, it is populated manually (from a text file) with limited data points.
+    * (Previouly) In Stage 0, it is populated manually (from a text file) with limited data points.
-    * In Stage 1, several CSV files are manually prepared and then automatically fed to the database.
+    * (Currently) In Stage 1, several CSV files are manually prepared and then automatically fed to the database.
-    * In Stage 2, the CSV generation is done by a script.
+    * (Forthcoming) In Stage 2, the CSV generation is done by a script.

 2. After building a table of teammates, we check if tables for BFS logic have been constructed.
 They are constructed only once (or periodically) to amortize the cost of BFS across many calls to the function.